 Why your dog will love it: Your pup will uncover plenty of sticks to chase in this ancient oak woodland although, during this Dartmoor dog walk, your four-legged pal may be more preoccupied with scrabbling over those slippery lichen-covered rocks.

 Best accessible walk in Dartmoor: Escape to the beautiful Burrator Reservoir with your dog by your side.
-There’s a dog-friendly circular walk that’s under a mile and suitable for wheelchairs and pushchairs, and perfect for soaking up the beauty of this natural destination.
+There’s a dog-friendly circular walk that’s under a mile, suitable for wheelchairs and pushchairs, and perfect for soaking up the beauty of this natural destination.

 There are many more dog-friendly walks at this Dartmoor nature reserve of varying lengths and plenty to see from tors to historic settlements.
 Begin your adventures at Burrator Discovery Centre where you can pick up a map of the reserve.